 Now Hansel and Gretel surely knew their luck was over.

-Hansel tried to think of a way to protect the two of them.
+Hansel tried to think of a way to get the two of them out of this mess.
 He looked all over in search of their skipping rocks.
 Since they were nowhere to be found, Hansel figured the mischievous bird had stolen them all.